mattholy/wand/README.md

-# wanderor
+# wand
-wanderor is an ActivityPub relay made of FastAPI.
+wand is an ActivityPub relay made of FastAPI.

 ## About